MagicCube/movie-board/README.md

 # movie-board
-Re-design and implement Douban Movie with React and Redux.
+Re-design and implement Douban Movie using React and Redux.

 ## Screenshots
 > TBD